 Global and Regional Hazard Maps — International Tsunami Information Center

-Tsunami Message Definitions - NOAA/ National Weather Service
+Tsunami Message Definitions - National Oceanic and Atmospheric Administration/ National Weather Service